-For an international acclaimed hotel that pulls out all the stops for comfort, style, gourmet dining, and ocean views-the Wyndham Hotel tops the list.
+For an internationally acclaimed hotel that pulls out all the stops for comfort, style, gourmet dining, and ocean views-the Wyndham Hotel tops the list.
 Steps away from the Malecon, a bustling urban district amidst historic plazas and churches, the Wyndham offers a rooftop pool and fitness center, WiFi in all the rooms, an onsite concierge, and an innovative A La Carte menu from Chef Javier Ponce served in the house restaurant.
 Other services include a business center and airport transfers.

 The area surrounding the hotel is rich with visitor sites, places for a light lunch or coffee, and shops that highlight the best of Ecuador’s offerings-including chocolate.

 Happy Gringo Travel can help arrange custom-made tours of Guayaquil that include guides and accommodation at any of these hotels.
 To make the most out of your time in the city before or after heading on to different parts of the country, contact a member of our team through this site, Skype, or our toll-free numbers.